lucasxsong/lshell/README.md

 The function returns `(True)` if the file/path exists and `(False)` if the file/path does not exist.

-*Note:* You can also call the test function by encapsulating the flag and file/path you wish to test as follows [ -e file/path]
+*Note:* You can also call the test function by encapsulating the flag and file/path you wish to test as follows `[ -e file/path]`

 ## Known Bugs:
 "Out of order"
 - Known bug that when flags might be entered out of order, rshell will not be able to compile the command successfully as the flags intended.
-- Ex: rm dirName -r != rm -r dirName
+- Ex: `rm dirName -r != rm -r dirName`

 "Calling Exit"
-- The current exit object, when executed, just modifies a global variable "extern bool exitBool" to stop the input loop.
+- The current exit object, when executed, just modifies a global variable `extern bool exitBool` to stop the input loop.
 This is a little bit of a shortcut that will be changed to a more graceful call in following versions.

 ~~"Comments"~~
 - ~~As of current release, rshell does not store comments as a specific data member.
 We are working a solution to have comments parsed separately and stored in a data member of the baseExec function.~~